friemen/reactnet/README.md

 [example](https://github.com/friemen/reactnet/blob/master/src/reactnet/example.clj).

 ### Links
-A *network* is completely defined by a set of links that refer to reactives.
+A *network* is solely defined by a set of links that refer to reactives.

 A *reactive* is a thing that takes/returns values, *eventstreams* and *behaviors* are concrete implementations of the `IReactive` protocol.